I am a fraud.

-I’ve shared what I think has worked for me.
-I try to use realistic examples.
+I’ve shared A LOT about what has worked for us in OUR journey.
+I use real examples.
 Heck, I even share when I fall flat on my face and fail.
 I’ve come close enough to my 1,000 word limit for today.
 I’m spent.

-Disclaimer: This blog is not intended to solve all of your personal financial problems.
+This blog is not intended to solve all of your financial problems.
 I’m not trying to tell you, parents of children with special needs, or families with extenuating circumstances, that early retirement is the cure-all for YOU.
 It may not cure much of anything for those with money either.

 Yes, there are some tips and tactics here that could help your general financial health.
 That’s true regardless of whether you quit employment-at-will early.